CailieAC/liftoff-assignments/P2-Project_Outline/README.md

 This project is motivated by the need for an easy to use and comprehensive source of information to reference when planning out a garden.

 ### Features
-- Plant Index with Plant Info (Searchable)
+- Plant Index
+  - User will be able to access a list of plants and be able to search and sort through plants.
+  - Plant data will include the following:
-  - Plant Categories: Fruit, Vegetable, Other
+    - Plant Category: Fruit, Vegetable, Other
     - Spacing
     - Water needs
     - Sunlight needs
     - Region
     - Time to plant & harvest
     - Ideal pH
     - Fertilizer type and frequency
     - Production per plant/SF
-- Garden Planning - Put together your own garden plant list
+- Garden Planning
-  - Create, Edit, Update, Delete Garden Plans (lists of plants)
+  - User will be able to create, edit, update, and delete their garden plans which will consist of a list of plants they want to include in their garden.
-- Calendar for planting/harvest times
+- Calendar
-  - Or how to add calendar items/reminders to user’s existing calendar app
+  - Users will be able to either view a calendar of when they need to plant and harvest their plants, or be able to add items/tasks to their existing calendar app
 - User Authentication
-  - User Sign-Up
-  - User Login
+  - Users will be able to create a new account and login to see their garden plans.
 - Social Aspect:
-  - Sharing what plants people are growing and where
+  - Users will be able to share what plants they are growing and where and see what others are growing and where.
-  - Including community garden locations
 - Stretch/Future Goals:
-  - Rain level tracking through NWS Data
+  - Rain level tracking through National Weather Service Data
-  - Drag and Drop Layout
+  - Drag and Drop Garden Layout

 ### Technologies
 1. ASP.NET MVC